 - But Snowdonia has even more to offer in the form of Mount Snowdon itself.
 Make sure you head up this impressive mountain in the safest way possible with Climb Snowdon, whose expert guides can help you to the top no matter your experience or fitness level.

 - But it isn’t just solid ground that can give you an adrenaline buzz in Wales.
-There’s plenty of lakes, rivers, reservoirs and seawater to give you a thrill, and with many companies out there offering courses and day excursions in watersports and boating there’s no excuse for not getting out there and learning – unless, perhaps, if it’s the middle of winter.
+There’s plenty of lakes, rivers, reservoirs and seawater to give you a thrill, and with many companies out there offering courses and day excursions in water-sports and boating there’s no excuse for not getting out there and learning – unless, perhaps, it’s the middle of winter.

 - One way to get your pulse racing is with a speedy motorboat ride – and Voyages of Discovery can sort you out with one that will have you reconnecting with nature – it takes you over to Ramsey Island bird sanctuary where you can meet some of Wales’ indigenous birds.
 They’ve also got other adventures on offer, so if taking to the water doesn’t float your boat (ahem) there’s bound to be something else of interest.

-- One great way to unwind is to enjoy some of the wonderful natural wildlife of Wales, and there’s such a fantastic diversity of plants and especially animals anyone with even a passing interest in the natural world is bound to be fascinated.
+- One great way to unwind is to enjoy some of the wonderful natural wildlife of Wales, and there’s such a fantastic diversity of plants and especially animals, that anyone with even a passing interest in the natural world is bound to be fascinated.
 Whether you’re just enjoying the back garden of your accommodation or thinking of a more organised tour, make sure you bring your binoculars!

 - Another aspect of Wales’ wonderful rural environment is the relative lack of light pollution.
 If you’ve brought your binoculars along, take the opportunity on a clear night to revel in the majesty of the universe and do a bit of stargazing.

-- If you’re looking for something a bit more in-depth, Good Day Out‘s stargazing evening doesn’t just instruct you on the best way to stargaze, you’ll learn all about the science and history of this venerable pastime too.#
+- If you’re looking for something a bit more in-depth, Good Day Out‘s stargazing evening doesn’t just instruct you on the best way to stargaze, you’ll learn all about the science and history of this venerable pastime too.

 - The Welsh are rightly proud of their history and culture, which runs from Celtic ancestors to a vibrant modern-day arts scene.
 As a result, you’ll find a plethora of museums and attractions that celebrate everything Wales has contributed to the world, from ancient treasures to modern writers and everything in between.